Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions

 This paper examines the architectural and systems-level challenges of embedding ZT into O-RAN–based cellular infrastructures.
-We first map ZTA’s foundational elements—as formalized by NIST~\cite{stafford2020zero}—to the control and data planes of disaggregated 5G/O-RAN deployments.
+We first map ZTA’s foundational elements as formalized by the U.S. National Institute of Standards and Technology (NIST)~\cite{stafford2020zero} to the control and data planes of disaggregated 5G/O-RAN deployments.
 We then analyze security challenges in the O-RAN control plane and assess how they are acknowledged and partially addressed by the O-RAN Alliance.
 Beyond the current guidance, we surface gaps that fall squarely under ZTA requirements, for example the procurement and onboarding processes for external components (xApps/rApps/models) and the precise scoping of what those components are allowed to do within the O-RAN environment.
-Crucially, ZT cannot stop at the control plane: the user plane must also enforce explicit, mission-scoped authorization conditioned on entity health and context.
+Crucially, ZT cannot stop at the control plane: the user plane must also enforce explicit, mission-scoped authorization conditioned on entity ``health'' and context.
 To this end, we propose a policy-oriented framework that leverages programmable RAN controllers (e.g., Near-RT RIC) to enforce fine-grained, stateful, and adaptive policies, coordinated by the SMO layer.
 Our analysis highlights immediate systems opportunities and longer-term architectural directions toward trustworthy, programmable, and resilient cellular networks.

-\subsection{Contributions}
+\subsection{\MakeUppercase{Contributions}}

-To the best of our knowledge, this is the first work that systematically examines the translation of ZTA security controls within the context of O-RAN–enabled cellular networks.
+While prior literature has explored ZTA within the O-RAN control plane, to the best of our knowledge, this is the first work that provides a holistic ZTA translation across both the O-RAN control and user planes.
+We uniquely address structural security gaps within the control plane ecosystem, formulate data-plane enforcement mechanisms, and discuss implications across diverse administrative trust boundaries.
 The key contributions of this paper are as follows:

 \begin{itemize}[leftmargin=*, itemsep=0.1em] \item We present a comprehensive discussion of core ZTA security controls, emphasizing identity management and access control mechanisms.